microsoft/r-server-hospital-length-of-stay/CIG_Workflow.md

         {% include step1.md %}

-This has already been done on your deployed Azure AI Gallery VM.
+This has already been done on your GitHub deployed VM.

  <a name="step2" id="step2"></a>